-When legislators return to Springfield next week, they’ll again be considering the knotty problem of whether to consolidate the roughly 650 suburban and downstate police and fire municipal pension funds.
+When legislators return to Springfield this week, they’ll again be considering the knotty problem of whether to consolidate the roughly 650 suburban and downstate police and fire municipal pension funds.

-Assuming the financial projections are correct — that’s a major assumption — it’ a smart financial move.
-Plan proponents contend the funds are losing $1 million a day under their un-weildy administrative formats and could generate an additional $850 million to $2.5 billion over five years if consolidated into two funds.
+Assuming the financial projections are correct — that’s a major assumption — it’s a smart financial move.
+Plan proponents contend the funds are losing $1 million a day under their unwieldy administrative formats and could generate an additional $850 million to $2.5 billion over five years if consolidated into two funds.
 (The additional revenue would come from administrative savings and investment gains.)

 Unfortunately, in the context of taxpayer spending in Illinois on public pensions, the dollars are relatively insignificant.

-So what legislators really will be doing re the fire and police pensions is figuring out if, how and when to re-arrange the deck chairs on the state’s pension Titanic.
+So what legislators really will be doing regarding the fire and police pensions is figuring out if, how and when to rearrange the deck chairs on the state’s pension Titanic.

 Many people don’t want to hear it, but Illinois’ pension woes — despite record contributions by taxpayers — just keep getting worse.